New Flame

 "New Flame" is a song recorded by American singer Chris Brown.
 It was originally released as a promotional single from Brown's album on March 5, 2014.
-This version only featured American rapper Rick Ross as a guest artist.
-A few months later, a day after the 2014 BET Awards were held, the single version of the song featuring Ross and American R&B singer Usher was released on June 30, 2014, as the fifth official single from his sixth studio album X. The song peaked at number 27 on the US Billboard Hot 100 and number 10 in the United Kingdom.
+This version only featured rapper Rick Ross as a guest artist.
+A few months later, a day after the 2014 BET Awards were held, the single version of the song featuring Ross and Usher was released on June 30, 2014, as the fifth official single from his sixth studio album X. The song peaked at number 27 on the US Billboard Hot 100 and number 10 in the United Kingdom.

 Music video

 A music video for the song was released on August 14, 2014.
 Rapper Tyga makes a cameo appearance in the video.